Penn's Cave and Hotel: History

 The Penn's Cave property includes seven contributing buildings, one contributing site (the cave), and two contributing structures.
 Penn's Cave House was built in 1885, and is a three-story, seven-bay, frame building with a high mansard roof.
 It sits on a limestone foundation.
 It was extensively remodeled in 1938, and again in 1960.
 A one-story, rear wing was added in 1962, and was a coffee shop for cave visitors until 1980, when the Penn's Cave Visitors Center was built and opened.
 In 1980, it became a private residence.
 Its upper floors are used for corporate offices, private meetings and special events.

 The cave is a popular tourist attraction and features a natural curiosity with its Trenton (or Beekmantown) limestone formations.
-The cave measures approximately 1,300 feet in length; the height of the cave roof measures up to fifty-five feet above the surface of the stream which is three to five feet deep throughout the cave.
+The cave measures approximately 1,300 feet in length.
+The height of the cave roof reaches up to fifty-five feet above the surface of the stream, which is three to five feet deep throughout the cave.
+The stream's water level is maintained by a man-made dam, resulting in the present-day water depth and navigability of the passage.
 The temperature within the cave remains a constant fifty-two degrees Fahrenheit year round.
 Penn's Cave Airport is located adjacent to the park.

 This property was added to the National Register of Historic Places in 1978.